ostapstephan/codeB/README.md

-# codeB
+# CodeB2018
-Bloomberg Hackathon 2018
+Repository for the Bloomberg Code B Challenge 2018